 You can deploy solutions from your development environment to the Integration environment, as daily builds or continuous releases.
 When you are ready to go live, you can deploy to Preproduction and Production through the DXP Management Portal.
-This involves creating a backup of the existing environment, move the code to Preproduction, verify that everything works.
+This involves creating a backup of the existing environment, and moving the code to Preproduction, where you can verify that everything works.

 Episerver takes care of the the following as part of the service:

-The image below illustrates a first-time deployment from a local development environment to production.
-In this scenario the Production environment is "empty" from the beginning.
-Code and content are first created in your local development environment, and then push this to your Integration environment.
+The following image illustrates a first-time deployment from a local development environment to Production.
+In this scenario the production environment is "empty" at the beginning.
+You first create code and content in your local development environment, and then push this to your Integration environment.
 You then deploy to Preproduction and validate that everything works as expected.
 When ready, you can deploy to Production.

-The image below illustrates the scenario after a first-time deployment of code and content to production.
-After the first deployment, website users will edit content in the Production environment.
-As part of the upgrade process, content can be moved by Episerver from Production back to the Integration and Preproduction environments, where code updates can be applied directly by developers.
+The following image illustrates the scenario after a first-time deployment of code and content to production.
+After the first deployment, website users edit content in the Production environment.
+As part of the upgrade process, content can be moved by Episerver from Production back to the Preproduction and Integration environments, where new solution updates are added by developers.
 See Deploying code changes.